lovell/sharp/docs/api-resize.md

 ## trim

 Trim "boring" pixels from all edges that contain values similar to the top-left pixel.
+Images consisting entirely of a single colour will calculate "boring" using the alpha channel, if any.

 The `info` response Object will contain `trimOffsetLeft` and `trimOffsetTop` properties.

 ### Parameters